My body, my choice

-My body, my choice is a feminist slogan used in several countries, most often surrounding issues of bodily autonomy and abortion.

-Feminists usually defend an individual's right of self determination over their bodies for sexual, marriage and reproductive choices as rights.
+My body, my choice is a slogan describing freedom of choice on issues affecting the body and health, such as bodily autonomy, abortion and end-of-life care.
+The slogan emerged around 1969 with feminists defending an individual's right of self determination over their bodies for sexual, marriage and reproductive choices as rights.
 The slogan has been used around the world and translated into many different languages.
 The use of the slogan has caused different types of controversy in different countries and is often used as a rallying cry during protests and demonstrations and/or to bring attention to different feminist issues.

 Bodily autonomy and integrity

 "My body, my choice" is a slogan that is meant to represent the idea of personal bodily autonomy, bodily integrity and freedom of choice.
 Bodily autonomy constitutes self determination over one's own body without external domination or duress.
 Bodily integrity is the inviolability of the physical body and emphasizes the importance of personal autonomy, self-ownership, and the self-determination of human beings over their own bodies.
 In the field of human rights, the violation of the bodily integrity of another is regarded as either unethical infringement and/or possibly criminal.
 Freedom of choice describes an individual's opportunity and autonomy to perform an action selected from at least two available options, unconstrained by external parties.

+Academics have shown how the framework of individual choice allowed the slogan to cross over to a wide range of feminist political claims.
+However, this ideological flexibility also enabled its use by those protesting against COVID-19 restrictions and vaccination during the global pandemic.
+Feminists have also critiqued the slogan’s emphasis on individual choice, arguing that it overlooks systemic barriers to accessing abortion, including disparities in healthcare access linked to wealth, employment, citizenship, and the legacies of racism and discrimination.
+In response to these critiques and the slogan’s appropriation, organisations like Planned Parenthood have shifted away from pro-choice language, promoting alternatives such as 'Bans Off Our Bodies' and 'Protect Abortion Access' that emphasize community and systemic solutions.